SL-Pirate/dart_odbc/README.md

 This is an api library for communicating with the odbc driver from dart This package is inspired by the original [odbc](https://pub.dev/packages/odbc) (obsolete).

-## This package is still in its early development stage and is not recommended for production

 [![style: very good analysis](https://img.shields.io/badge/style-very_good_analysis-B22C89.svg)](https://pub.dev/packages/very_good_analysis)

 ## Usage